apache/apex-core/application_development.md

 attributes in runtime.
 Users cannot add attributes to operators; they are pre-defined by the platform.
 They are interpreted by the platform and thus cannot be defined in user created code (like properties).
-Details of attributes are covered in  [Operation and Installation Guide](http://docs.google.com/OperationandInstallationGuide.html)
+Details of attributes are covered in  [Configuration Guide](configuration.md).
-.

 ### Operator State